 About The Daily Tar Heel

 The Daily Tar Heel is the student newspaper at the University of North Carolina at Chapel Hill.
 The nonprofit organization, which incorporated in 1989 as a separate legal entity from UNC, stopped taking student fees in 1993 and has since been funded by advertising revenue, thus making it both fiscally and editorially independent.
 The student journalists are solely responsible for all content under the direction of the student editor-in-chief.
-The 2017-18 editor-in-chief is Tyler Fleming.
-The paper's business operations are governed by a 12-member, student-majority board of directors whose open slots are filled by the board each spring for the next year.
+The 2018-19 editor-in-chief is Rachel Jones.
+The paper's business operations are governed by a 13-member, student-majority board of directors whose open slots are filled by the board each winter for the next year.

 The editor-in-chief oversees the newsroom operations and is ultimately responsible for all news and opinion content.
 The editor serves as the public face of the paper.
 The editor also hires the rest of the newsroom staff, which includes the managing editor, online editor, the opinion editor, and editors for each of the newsroom’s 14 section desks.
 The editor is selected each April by an independent 11-member selection board generated by the board of directors for just that purpose.